soumende1/CarND-Extended-Kalman-Filter-P1/README.md

 ![Simulator without data](https://github.com/soumende1/CarND-Extended-Kalman-Filter-P1/blob/master/images/simulator_at_start.PNG)

-The simulator provides two datasets.
-The difference between them are:
+The simulator provides two datasetsdepending on the order the first measurement is sent to the EKF

-- The direction the car (the object) is moving.
+- On dataset 1, the LIDAR measurement is sent first.
-- The order the first measurement is sent to the EKF.
-On dataset 1, the LIDAR measurement is sent first.
-On the dataset 2, the RADAR measurement is sent first.
+- On the dataset 2, the RADAR measurement is sent first.

 Here is the simulator final state after running the EKL with dataset 1: